Season to Taste

 - As the old saying goes "we plan and God laughs".

-- Life doesn't often pan out like you've planned, but hopefully the end result is more happy and fulfilling.
-So when you look back you can smile and just go "phew glad I ended up here".
+- Life doesn't often pan out like you've planned, but hopefully the end result is happier and more fulfilling.
+So when you look back you can smile and just go "phew glad I ended up there".

 - Love conquers absences, illnesses and imperfections